 JOURNALISIM and POETRY

-Leah is a member of the National Association of LGBTQ+ Journalists (NLGJA).
+Leah is a member of the National Association of LGBTQ+ Journalists (NLGJA) and recipient of the 2018 Excellence in Student Journalism Award..
 Their political essays and poems have been featured in numerous journals and publications, including Seventeen Magazine (August 2017), Happiful Magazine, Palm Springs Pride Magazine, GLAAD, MTV News, and OutRight Action International.
 National poetry journals include Death in the Afternoon (Cornell University), The Manifest-Station, and The Body Back Project.
 Leah is an alumni of the Brave New Voices International Slam Poetry Festival.

 Leah is currently an undergraduate honors student studying Political Science, Justice and Law Administration, Conflict Resolution, and Gender Studies at Western Connecticut State University- expected graduation December 2018.
 Following school, Leah plans to pursue a career in civil rights law and social justice.
 Leah is a Dean's List scholar and member of the Kathwari Honors Program.
 Additionally, Leah is the recipient of the Rosa Parks Global Citizen Award, the Arthur & Alberta Rosien Memorial Scholarship for Political Science, the Dena M. Castricone scholarship, the David Knapp scholarship, and the 2017 Hancock Student Leadership Award.